berkaygursoy/berkaygursoy/README.md

 👋 Hi, I'm Berkay

-I am interested in full-stack development, open source and new technologies.
+I am interested in software development, open source and new technologies.

 Python, ASP.NET and I'm working on C#.